BEST SHOULDER EXERCISES WITH DUMBBELLS

 And not only will I show you which dumbbell exercises are my favorites for the shoulders, I’ll explain exactly why.

 I had lots of exercise options here, but I could only choose the best!
+Below is a preview of the dumbbell shoulder exercises I’ve chosen.

 If building stronger shoulders is your goal, what do you do if you have to limit yourself to dumbbells?